imsouveek/nuxt-bnb/docs/general/setup.md

 - Docker and Docker Compose installed
 - Python 3.x (if using the local system for development)
+- Git (if using the local system for development)
 - VS Code for Dev Containers and Codespaces use

 ---

 ## Local Setup (Preferred)

-> Note that I have used a Raspberry Pi for the entire development.
-The `./scripts/dev-env` script should abstract away this quirk, but let me know if it doesn't.
+> I have used a Raspberry Pi (Debian based Linux) for the entire development.
+However, I have tested the project in MacOS and Windows WSL 2 and it does seem to work

 **Step 1:** Locate the sample environment file:
 ```bash